 The dermis has two main sub-layers:

-- The papillary layer – lies directly beneath the epidermis and is rich in blood vessels that feed and nourish the epidermis layer.
-It is also this layer that creates the pattern of ridges found on our fingertips (yup, our fingerprints!), palms, soles, and toes.
-It is thought these ridges help us to grasp by increasing friction.
+- The papillary layer – lies directly beneath the epidermis.
+It is rich in blood vessels that feed and nourish the epidermis layer.
+This layer also creates the pattern of ridges found on our fingertips (our fingerprints), palms, soles, and toes.
+It is thought these ridges help us to grasp items and increases touch sensitivity.

 - Reticular region – composed of dense, irregular connective tissue with collagen and elastin fibres.
-These protein fibres give the dermis its strength, elasticity, flexibility, and firmness, which allows us to move and stretch.
-However, these fibres become weakened with age, lack of moisture, environmental damage like sun damage and exposure to UV light, or frequent weight changes (which can result in stretch marks appearing).
+These protein fibres give the dermis strength, elasticity, flexibility, and firmness, which allows us to move and stretch.
+However, these fibres become weakened with things like age, lack of moisture, environmental damage (like exposure to UV light), or frequent weight changes (which can result in stretch marks appearing).

 The Hypodermis or Subcutaneous Layer

-It provides the connection between the skin and the underlying muscle and bones.
+The subcutaneous layer provides the connection between the skin and the underlying muscles and bones.
 It also supplies the skin with nerves and blood vessels.
-About 50% of our body fat is contained in this layer – and this fat protects, cushions, insulates, and stores energy.

 Skin Colour Pigments

 - Melanin – a brown-black pigment made by melanocyte cells in the epidermis.
 The amount of melanin in our skin is primarily determined by genetics and creates our natural skin colour.
-Black skins have a greater concentration of melanin than white skins, and albinism occurs when there is little or no melanin produced by a person.
+Black skins have a greater concentration of melanin than white skins.
+Albinism occurs when there is little or no melanin produced by someone’s skin.

 - Haemoglobin – a purple-blue pigment found in red blood cells in the blood vessels in our skin.

-- Oxyhaemoglobin – a red pigment found in the blood vessels that are present in our skin.
+- Oxyhaemoglobin – a red pigment found in the blood vessels in our skin.
 When these vessels dilate, they cause us to look red-faced.
-For example, we look red when we blush or are hot from exercise, it is the blood vessels dilating that causes us to look redder.
+For example, we look red when we blush or are hot from exercise.

 - Carotene – an orange-yellow pigment present in the epidermis and fat cells of the hypodermis.